NFL player LeSean McCoy involved in Philly club brawl with off-duty cops

 NEXT ON TOMONEWS

-How changes to the football helmet may prevent injuries on the field
+How modifying the football helmet could help prevent concussions on the field